Collectivization in the Ukrainian Soviet Socialist Republic: 1932 situation

 This disparity between agricultural goals, and actual production grew later in the year.
 An expected 190 thousand tons of grain were to be exported, but by August 27, 1932, only 20 thousand tons were ready.
 Ukraine met with difficulty in supplying the planned amount of food and as a result a rationing system was implemented to supply urban areas with food.
 This system became the major source of food delivery to cities while the alternatives, cooperative trade and black market trading, became too expensive, and under-supplied, to provide long-range assistance.
 By October 25, the plan for grain collection was lowered once again, from the quantity called for in the plan of August 22, 1932.
 Nevertheless, collection reached only 39% of the annually planned total.
 A second lowering of goals deducted 70 million poods but still demanded plan completion, and 100% efficiency.
 Attempts to reach the new goals of production proved futile in late 1932.
 On November 29, in order to complete the plan, Ukraine was to collect 94 million poods, 4.8 of them from sovkhozes.
 As of January 2, targets were again lowered, to 62.5 million poods.
-Later that month, on January 14,the targets were lowered even further– by 29.4 million poods, to 33.1 million.
-Vinnytsia, Kyiv oblasts and Moldavian SRR had accomplished the lowered 1932 plan for grain procurement, but not for sowing reserves.
+Later that month, on January 14, the targets were lowered even further– by 29.4 million poods, to 33.1 million.
+Vinnytsia, Kyiv oblasts and Moldavian ASSR had accomplished the lowered 1932 plan for grain procurement, but not for sowing reserves.
 The total remains for Ukraine was 22.1 million poods.
-At same time, GPU of Ukraine reported hunger and starvation in the Kyiv and Vinnytsia oblasts, and began implementing measures to remedy the situation.
+At the same time, GPU of Ukraine reported hunger and starvation in the Kyiv and Vinnytsia oblasts, and began implementing measures to remedy the situation.
 By January 29 Kharkiv Oblast had also fulfilled the grain collection plan, and reached its production target.
 Despite these apparent successes in production, the total amount of grain collected by February 5 was only 255 million poods (compared to 440 million poods in 1931) while the numbers of "hunger and malnutrition cases" as registered by the GPU of Ukraine, increased every day, particularly in rural areas and small towns.

 By early 1932, 69% of households were collectivized.
 Even though several other regions in the USSR were collectivized to a greater extent, the effect of the collectivization on the Ukrainian agriculture was very substantial.